Integration Guidelines

 Supporting Files

-To protect yourself, run your virus scanner on any .exe file (especially a self-extracting .exe file) or any file(s) contained in a .zip file you plan to upload.
+To protect yourself, run your virus scanner on any file(s) contained in a .zip file you plan to upload.
 If the file is clean, then upload it.

-When correctly inserted into your page, you will be prompted to select and upload these support files in Step 3 of the Upload process.
+When correctly inserted into your page, you will be prompted to select and upload these support files in Step 3 of the Upload Your Own HTML process.

 Important Note